semacu/training/20171024_GitHub_Chemistry_Cambridge/README.md

 A user has to create a GitHub account in order to create repositories:

 - Public repositories are free, and can be browsed and downloaded by anyone.
 - Private repositories have associated costs - see [pricing of plans](https://github.com/pricing).
-The developer plan costs $7/month but is free, if you are a [student / academic](https://education.github.com/pack).
+The developer plan costs $7/month but it is free if you are a [student / academic](https://education.github.com/pack).

 There are alternatives to GitHub, e.g. [GitLab](https://about.gitlab.com/), which works similarly but uses a different strategy with free private repositories and cost plans for public ones.